-The bill requires the Commission to certify independent testing laboratories to scientifically test and technically evaluate all skill-based amusement machines and related equipment, supplies, and devices.
+The bill requires the Commission to certify independent testing laboratories to scientifically test and technically evaluate all skill-based amusement machines and related equipment and goods for compliance with the Casino Law and the Gambling Law.

 Penalties

 Generally, the bill applies the Casino Law's penalty provisions that apply to other licensees under the Casino Law to skill-based amusement machine operations.
 If a licensee violates the Casino Law or engages in a fraudulent act, the Commission may suspend or revoke the license and may do either or both of the following: (1) suspend, revoke, or restrict the skill-based amusement machine operations of a skill-based amusement machine operator, and (2) require the removal of a management company, key employee, or discontinuance of services from a gaming-related vendor.